Last week, a discussion was held at the first meeting room of the National Assembly in South Korea.

 Even Estonia conducts electronic voting regularly.

 Of course, there are reasons.
-Security issues, fairness concerns, and various other arguments come up.
+Security issues, fairness concerns, and various other discussions come up.

-However, the fact that they have been unable to implement this for over ten years due to the same reasons suggests a lack of will.
+But the fact that they have been unable to implement this for over ten years for the same reasons suggests a lack of will.

 In today's world, electronic documents, electronic signatures, and even transfers of hundreds of thousands of dollars can be done online.

-Reports from the field indicate that to vote, one must register in advance, go again on the day of voting, and spend more than two days on the process.
+Reports from the field indicate that to vote, you need to register in advance, go again on the day of voting, and spend more than two days on the process.

 This is the reality.
 So, achieving even a 10% turnout is quite remarkable.

-Honestly, it's not the time to criticize the low participation rate; we should first examine how that 10% was achieved.
+Honestly, it's not a situation where we can criticize the low participation rate; we should first examine how that 10% was achieved.

 It seems they are not considered important issues.
-Meanwhile, they are also fervently stating that "we must guarantee the right to vote."
+Meanwhile, they are also fervently stating, "We must guarantee the right to vote."

 That statement is correct.
 However, the lack of corresponding action is the problem.

 From the perspective of overseas citizens, there is a bittersweet aspect.
-They pay taxes, maintain their Korean nationality, and have interest, yet when it comes time to vote, the barriers are too high.
-It seems out of order to point out low turnout while leaving the situation unchanged for years.
+They pay taxes, maintain their Korean nationality, and have interest, but when it comes time to vote, the barriers are too high.

-Ultimately, under the current system, the voting rate will never increase.
+Ultimately, under the current system, voter turnout will never increase.

 Whenever such discussions arise, there is always a comment about needing to be "cautious."